+Soil Boring Samples: At least fourteen (15) soil boring locations (11 in the parking lot and 4 in the basement) will be sampled beneath paved areas of the site, and from a few locations in unpaved areas.
 A direct push method with a tractor mounted Geoprobe or similar unit will be used for this purpose.
 The Geoprobe uses 4-foot long split spoons or Shelby tubes with plastic liners.
 The split spoon is pushed into the ground and the soil sample is collected within the plastic sleeve.

 At least one sample will be collected from each soil boring location that is representative of the contamination and nature of source material.
+An additional soil sample will be collected where appropriate to distinguish contaminant levels by depth.
 Grab samples will be collected for VOC analysis in the layer that shows elevated PID readings.
-Composited samples for at least SVOCs and metals analysis will be collected across soil depths with similar types of waste fill materials and/or contamination.
-Additional samples may be collected at locations that have varying layers of waste fill in concurrence with the NYSDEC representative.
+Composited samples for the other parameters will be collected across soil depths with similar types of waste fill materials and/or contamination.

-The following procedures will be followed for soil borings:
+The following procedures will be followed for the Geoprobe soil borings:

 - a.
 All equipment will be clean and free of soil, and the Geoprobe will be stabilized and leveled prior to sampling at each location. - b.
+For subsurface soil sampling in the basement, a hole will first be cored through the concrete floor.
+The hole will be plugged immediately if a significant hydraulic head exists under the slab. - c.
 The split spoon or Shelby tube with the plastic sleeve inserted will be advanced into the ground to the appropriate depth.
 After sample extraction from the ground, the plastic sleeve with the soil sample will be removed from the split spoon or Shelby tube and placed sequentially on a folding table with disposable plastic sheets.
 The sleeve will be cut along its axis and opened for sample screening with a PID and visual inspection.
 The PID readings and soil characterized will be recorded in a field form.
-The samples will be described in accordance with the Unified Soil Classification System. - c.
+The samples will be described in accordance with the Unified Soil Classification System. - d.
 After screening, sample aliquots will be collected from the selected depth interval in appropriate containers provided by the laboratory for analysis.
-All samples will be analyzed at least for SVOCs and metals.
-Some samples will be analyzed for the full list of analytical parameters as shown in Table 3 based on field screening and observations.
-All sample containers for analysis will be certified clean by the laboratory.
-The samples will be placed in coolers containing ice bags for transport/shipment to the laboratory. - d.
-A laboratory-provided chain of custody will be completed for all samples and included with the shipment to the laboratory.
-In the event a local laboratory is utilized, all sample coolers will be properly packed with ice and dropped off at the laboratory on the day of sampling.
-In the event an out-of-town laboratory
+The samples